bwelton/cuda_deduplicator/README.md

 # cuda_deduplicator
 Tool for detecting and correcting duplicate transfers in CUDA applications.
-This is done by wrapping the function CUDA driver API function calls to intercept the data being transfered to/from device.
+This is done by wrapping the CUDA driver API function calls to intercept the data being transfered to/from device.
 This project supports the following features:

 **Detection of Duplicate Transfers**